New Brave Neptunia Screenshots Now Available

 New Brave Neptunia Screenshots Unveiled

 New screenshots for Brave Neptunia: O World, O Universe, Behold!!
-The Declaration of Ultimate RPG!! has been posted by none other than… Amazon Japan.
+The Declaration of Ultimate RPG!! have been posted by none other than Amazon Japan.
 In their order page for the game, Amazon posted several in-game screenshots that will thrill excited fans waiting for the game.

 If you haven’t read our post regarding the details about Brave Neptunia, here’s a quick story overview for the game: